Building in Marakkech

 Magical Arrivals

-The Shah’s story lingers in my mind as we exit the doors of Marrakech Airport, a piece of jaw-dropping architecture worth a visit in it’s own right.
+Shah’s story lingers in my mind as we exit the doors of Marrakech Airport, a piece of jaw-dropping architecture worth a visit in its own right.
 Our task?
 To locate our hotel sign among the several hundred Moroccan taxi and limo drivers.
-The logo, an iconic fan, should be been pretty easy to spot, I think.
+I think the logo, an iconic fan, should be pretty easy to spot.

 My husband and I take several loops of the crowd together.
-Then we split up and take a few loops solo.
+Then, we split up and took a few solo loops.
 No sign.
 No driver.
-Eventually, we stand at the center of the crowd, who form a circle around us.
-Five minutes lapse.
-Then a strange thing appears on my left—a very large sign on a very tall stick, with a very black fan logo.
+Eventually, we stand at the center of the crowd, which forms a circle around us—a five-minute lapse.
+Then a strange thing appears on my left—a very large sign on a very tall stick with a very black fan logo.
 Our driver has materialized, seemingly out of thin air.

-I ask him where he’s been all this time?
+I ask him where he’s been all this time.
 With absolute surprise and genuine sincerity, he replies, ‘Madame!
 But I have been standing right here the whole time!”
 My husband and I look at each other in disbelief.
-Then I remember Shah’s story and relax.
+Then I remembered Shah’s story and relaxed.
 There’s no point in arguing with him.
 He’s been here the whole time, of course.
 We must have overlooked him.
 So begins our journey in Marrakech.

 Be the first to know when I find a new place to get lost.
 Just click.